 Candidates From All Around The World Take The SAT Test

-Students in senior high school are deemed as ideal candidates for taking the SAT test, but basically, anyone who wishes to obtain a college education in the US is suitable entrants.
+- Students in senior high school are ideal candidates for taking the SAT test, but basically, anyone who wishes to obtain a college education in the US is suitable entrants.
 There are no specified SAT requirements for US citizens because no restrictions have been imposed so far when it comes to eligibility criteria for taking the test.
 Schools, communities, districts, and states give equal opportunities to aspiring college students who want to take the SAT.

 - Candidates who live in countries that do not have SAT test centers will have to travel to locations that have these facilities.

-The international fees for taking the SAT test varies per location.
+- The international fees for taking the SAT test varies per location.
 It can range from $38 to $53.
 Candidates have to make sure that the schooling or education system in their countries meets the standards and regulations of the College Board.

-Is There An Age Limit For SAT Test Takers?
+Is There an Age Limit for SAT Test Takers?